 How to Write 1st 2nd 3rd in Excel (3 Easy Ways)

-Here I will use the following dataset.
-You can see that the dataset has three columns B, C, and D called Student Id, Name, and Position.
-You can see the position has ordinal numbers already. but they are not correctly formatted.
-I will show you how to write 1st, 2nd, 3rd in Excel with the correct format.
-Let’s follow the steps of every procedure.
+We will use the following dataset.
+It has three columns B, C, and D for the Student ID, Name, and Position.
+You can see the position has ordinal numbers already, but they are not correctly formatted.
+We will rewrite 1st, 2nd, and 3rd in Excel in the correct format with superscript.

 dataset of how to write 1st 2nd 3rd in excel